 Get involved in Sustainability at ACC and enjoy the perks - free public transportation, convenient parking, cold filtered drinking water, a clean environment, and more.

 ACC is committed to becoming a leader in sustainability.
 That means using less energy and fewer resources while minimizing waste.
 ACC’s Office of Sustainability hosts sustainable initiatives designed to shrink the college’s ecological footprint and increase environmental awareness.
-Austin Community College District has set the goal of becoming a Zero Waste by 2040 and achieving climate neutrality by 2050 while continuing to grow to meet the demand for ACC programs and service
+Austin Community College District has set the goal of becoming a Zero Waste by 2040 and achieving climate neutrality by 2050 while continuing to grow to meet the demand for ACC programs and services.

 The blueprint for implementing college-wide sustainability reforms was created in February 2009 by the ACC Board of Trustees with the passage of Sustainable Practices Policy.
 That same year, ACC joined the American College and University Presidents’ Climate Commitment (ACUPCC).
 By signing the pledge, ACC agreed to take actions to move the college toward climate neutrality.
 The ACC Climate Action Plan is a key step in that goal.